QubesOS/qubesos.github.io/pages/donate.md

 ### How is my donation used?

-Your donation keeps the free-and-open-source Qubes OS project going, paying for the developers who work on it and project infrastructure that keep it running.
+Your donation keeps the Qubes OS Project going, paying primarily for the open-source developers who build Qubes OS itself, as well as secondary expenses, such as infrastructure, needed to support their work and our community.

 ### Do donors get personalized support or special feature requests?